 Former Prime Minister

-Former Minster of Foreign Affairs and European Integration
+Former Minister of Foreign Affairs and European Integration

 Former First Deputy Chairman, Liberal Democratic Party of Moldova

 Former Prime Minister Iurie Leancă is the son of a Romanian father and Bulgarian mother.
 He was born in 1963 in the southern town of Cimislia.
 Until recently, Leancă was a career diplomat.

 He graduated in 1986 from Moscow State Institute for International Relations (MGIMO), renowned as college for future diplomats and foreign service workers.
 From 1986 to 1993, Leancă worked in Soviet/Russian Ministry of Foreign Affairs.
 He served as the Minister-Councilor in the Moldovan Embassy to the United States from 1993 to 1997.
 Thereafter, he worked in several capacities for Moldova’s Ministry of Foreign Affairs.

 In late 2001, the European Court of Human Rights ruled in favor of the Metropolitan Church of Bessarabia, which had brought a suit alleging that the Moldovan government had refused to recognize the church and thus was infringing on its right to operate and own property.
 Leancă was accused by lawmakers of not properly preparing the defense for the case and was forced to resign in early 2002.